Juan José Suárez Coppel

 Juan José Suárez Coppel is a Mexican economist.
-He was a director-general of PEMEX, the state-owned government-granted monopoly in Mexico's petroleum industry.
+He was the director-general of PEMEX, the state-owned government-granted monopoly in Mexico's petroleum industry, from 2009 to 2012.
 He is of Spanish ancestry.

 History

-Coppel is a graduate of the Instituto Tecnológico Autónomo de México in Mexico City, and earned his Ph.D. in economics from the University of Chicago.
+Suárez Coppel is a native of Mazatlán, Sinaloa, where his father established himself after fleeing the Spanish Civil War.
+He is a graduate of the Instituto Tecnológico Autónomo de México in Mexico City, and earned his Ph.D. in economics from the University of Chicago.

-He has taught economics at several leading universities in Mexico, Europe and at Brown University the United States.
+He has taught economics at several leading universities in Mexico and Europe, and at Brown University in the United States.